-Hi, I'm Jennifer Kreatsoulas, PhD, E-RYT-200, RYT-500, founder of Chime Yoga Therapy, mother of two girls, yoga teacher and yoga therapist, writer and editor.
+Hi, I'm Jennifer Kreatsoulas, PhD, RYT-500, founder of Chime Yoga Therapy, mother of two girls, yoga teacher and yoga therapist, writer, advocate, and speaker.
 Thank you for taking the time to be here!

 Yoga has been a life-saving force in my life.
 I taught yoga for 7 years before getting married, starting a career, and having children.
 With the beautiful gift of motherhood also came a whirlwind of stress, endless exhaustion, a severe eating disorder relapse, and depression.
 As I frantically tried to balance being the perfect mother, wife, and professional, my yoga practice fell away.
 I knew I needed help when someone once asked me what I enjoy doing and I literally could not respond.
 My brain searched for an answer, but there were no words, descriptions, or memories.
 In that moment, I felt empty, blank, and unsure if I would ever recover.